Contributors Dropdown icon

 Guided brand awareness

 Tracking brand awareness is pivotal in comprehending your brand's familiarity among your target audience.
-Tools like Google Trends and social listening tools enable you to monitor mentions and discussions related to your brand.
+Tools like Google Trends and social listening tools enable you to monitor mentions and discussions related to your brand or brand marketing campaigns.

 Brand lift studies